claymodel/HadoopHiveHLLCardinality/README.md

 But to render the Dashboard and quick alarm notification its not sufficient to be waited long due to large data set and computing capacity.

-During Hadoop-Hive era last few years back we used to implement UADF and Mahout based machine learning matrix calculation analysis to mimic HLL and minimize the calculation time in 8 hours from 24 hours.
+Last few years during Hadoop-Hive era we used to implement UADF and Mahout based machine learning matrix calculation analysis to mimic HLL and minimize the calculation time in 8 hours from 24 hours.
 This incurs huge cost in employing Xlarge instances to speed up the computation.

-Lets we have no problem with the cost but to get the query result quickkly then AWS REDSHIFT still has the solution as follows.
+For example if we have no problem with the cost but to get the query result quickly then AWS REDSHIFT still has the solution as follows.

 ## REDSHIFT HLL Computation Way